XML Protocol Versioning

 XML is one of the most widely used specification languages in the world.
 XML is used to define information exchanged between computers, describe data file formats, enable various web services, and so on.
 In fact, XML is so pervasive in the technology industry now that virtually every single development platform offers computer programmers a multiplicity of ways in which the parse, access, and create XML data structures.

-The use of XML is real-time multimedia communication systems has been slower to gain momentum for a few reasons.
-But, now that XML is beginning to be used for multimedia communication systems, it is important to understand how XML should be used to ensure proper interoperability between systems.
+The use of XML is real-time multimedia communication systems was slow to gain momentum for a few reasons, with complexity and message size being to prominent reasons.
+But as XML (and JSON) are increasingly used in various communication systems, it is important to understand how XML should be used to ensure proper interoperability between systems.
 In many cases, we have observed XML being used rather rigidly and in such a way as to risk having older systems unable to properly communicate with newer systems and vise versa.
 The reason for such design approaches is, we believe, due to the nature of the "always on" Internet and the web services versioning models widely in use.

 XML protocol versioning is not a topic limited to real-time communication systems, however.
 Rather, this is a topic of importance to any two communicating systems that might utilize XML as the protocol signaling syntax and which may be using different versions of the protocol at any given time.